-Partying and Substance Use Disorder.
-Where is the line?
+Partying and Substance Use Disorder: Where is the line?

-Partying and Substance Use Disorder Heading off to college is, for most, one of the most memorable times in life.
+Heading off to college is, for most, one of the most memorable times in life.
 While you are exploring new paths and making connections, you may find yourself tempted to enjoy alcohol or any other substances Understanding the difference between social drinking and substance misuse is essential to navigating your college years without the risk of developing a substance use disorder.

 What is Substance Use Disorder?